 All 3 and 4 year olds and some 2 year olds are entitled to 15 hours of free early years education.

-2 year olds are entitled to 15 hours free early education and childcare if all or some of the following criteria are met:
+2 year olds may be entitled to 15 hours free early education and childcare if all or some of the following criteria are met:

-- You receive Working Tax Credits and have an annual gross income of no more than £16,190
+- Tax credits and the family have an annual income of under £16,190 before tax

 3 and 4 year olds are entitled to free early education and childcare from the term after he/she reaches 3 years of age.